omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 }
 ```

 For other function calls, we can inspect the function to work out which variables it has and apply the chain rules to those.
-This only works if we can actually figure out which function we are referring to, so we cannot handle cases where we have to compute it.
-In those cases we just give up.
+This only works if we can figure out which function we are referring to, so we cannot handle cases where we have to compute it.
+In those cases, we just give up.
 If we have a symbol for the function, however, we can look it up and inspect it.
 This isn't *entirely* safe for general use.
 If we calculate the derivative of a function, then change a global function that it refers to, we will have a derivative that uses the old global function and while the actual function uses the new global function.
 There isn't much we can do about this, though.
 At the point where we apply the chain rule, we need to know which arguments the function takes.
 That means that we need to know which function we are working with.

 I will assume that the arguments used in the function call are the relevant ones to consider when we apply the chain rules.
-Those that we are not passing along in the function call will have default values and will not depend on the arguments given to the derivative function, so we can ignore them.
+Those that we are not passing along in the function call will have default values and will not depend on the arguments given to the derivative function so that we can ignore them.
 Therefore, we can take the arguments in the function call and sum over those in the chain rule.
-We need to know the names of the arguments in order to compute the derivatives of the function, and we need to handle both positional and named arguments, and this is where we have to look up the actual function.
+We need to know the names of the arguments to compute the derivatives of the function, and we need to handle both positional and named arguments, and this is where we have to look up the actual function.

 In the environment we have passed along in the recursion---the environment of the original function we are computing the derivative of---we look up the function we have to apply the chain rule to.
-With that function in hand we can use the function `match.call` got get all the names of the arguments in the function call.
+With that function in hand, we can use the function `match.call` to get all the names of the arguments in the function call.
 The `match.call` function takes care of merging named and positional arguments.
-For each argument we build a function call by changing the function to its derivative to the appropriate variable.
+For each argument, we build a function call by changing the function to its derivative to the appropriate variable.
 We use the `bquote` function to call `d` to compute these derivatives.
 We then multiply the function call with the argument differentiated with the original variable.
 Collecting all these terms in a sum completes the chain rule.

 ```r
 diff_general_function_call <- function(expr, x, e) {